OpsMx/standard-isd-gitops/README.md

 ## Check the installation
 11. Access ISD using the URL specified in the values.yaml in step 5 in a browser such as Chrome.
+12. Login to the ISD instance with user/password as admin and opsmxadmin123, if using the defaults for build-in LDAP.